Fred Dugan

-John Frederick Dugan (May 12, 1933 – March 3, 2018) was an American professional football end.
+John Frederick "Butch" Dugan (May 12, 1933 – March 3, 2018) was an American professional football end.
 He played in the National Football League (NFL) for the San Francisco 49ers, Dallas Cowboys and Washington Redskins.
 He played college football at the University of Dayton and the University of Alabama.

-Early life
+Early life and college

 After attending Stamford High School, he first enrolled at the University of Alabama, but left as a sophomore to manage the family restaurant after his father became ill.

 In 1954, he was recruited by the University of Dayton where he played running back and safety in his first two years, before switching to a two-way end.

 As a senior, he led the nation and broke the school's receiving record with 37 receptions for 546 yards in seven games (he also punted 28 times for a 32.2-yard average), earning him All-American honors and an invitation to the East–West Shrine Game.